 Ozone has a smell that is easy to recognize, and in low levels makes the air smell fresh.
 Most people can smell the presence of ozone in concentrations of about 0.01 ppm.
 It is one of the strongest oxidizers known to exist (it works 3,125 times faster than chlorine), second only to fluorine.
 Because of its oxidizing properties, ozone does not simply cover up unpleasant smells, it safely and quickly destroys smells at the molecular level.
 Ozone has the ability to alter, decompose and/or neutralize materials that are toxic, without creating additional or by-product toxic compounds of its own.

 How does ozone shock treatment actually work to remove smells?
-Organic (living) substances like odours are composed of hydrocarbon molecules.
-Many times these organic odour substances are microscopic, invisible to the human eye.
+Organic (living) substances like odors are composed of hydrocarbon molecules.
+Many times these organic odor substances are microscopic, invisible to the human eye.

 Ozone is an unstable molecule that attacks hydrocarbon molecules, breaking them down into harmless substances like carbon dioxide, oxygen and trace amounts of water.